Independent contractors

 FLSA: Employee vs. independent contractor

-A worker’s classification as an employee or an independent contractor makes a significant difference when it comes to their rights under the FSLA.
+A worker’s classification as an employee or an independent contractor makes a significant difference when it comes to their rights under the FLSA.

 The Internal Revenue Service

-Employers do not generally have to withhold or pay any taxes on payments to independent contractors.
+Employers generally don't have to withhold or pay any taxes on payments to independent contractors when it comes to the Internal Revenue Service (IRS).
 Instead, the company must issue an IRS Form 1099 to the contractor at the end of the calendar year.
 If an employee is incorrectly classified as an independent contractor, however, the company can be held liable as an employer for taxes, plus any interest or penalties.
 In determining whether the person providing services is an employee or an independent contractor, all information that provides evidence of the degree of control and independence must be considered.

 State unemployment compensation

-Employers are not required to pay for unemployment insurance for independent contractors.
-As noted above, however, different agencies use different criteria to define an employment relationship.
+Employers aren't required to pay for unemployment insurance for independent contractors.
+Different agencies, however, use different criteria to define an employment relationship.
 For example, the IRS might define a business arrangement as an independent contractor relationship, while the state unemployment insurance agency may define it as an employer/employee relationship.
-The same workers can be considered “independent contractors” by one agency (such as the IRS) and considered “employees” by another agency.
+The same workers can be considered “independent contractors” by one agency and considered “employees” by another agency.

-Employers should always consult their state unemployment insurance agency or their lawyers to ensure proper compliance.
+Employers should always consult the state unemployment insurance agency or seek legal counsel to ensure proper compliance.
 Employers must understand precisely how the relationship is defined before hiring an independent contractor.
 Clarifying the relationship avoids situations like an ineligible independent contractor mistakenly applying for unemployment compensation, thus inviting an audit by the unemployment agency.

 State workers’ compensation

-Employers are not required to purchase workers’ compensation insurance to cover independent contractors.
-However, most employers must provide workers’ compensation insurance for “employees” as defined by the applicable worker’s compensation laws — even if those workers are considered independent contractors by other agencies.
+Employers aren't required to purchase workers’ compensation insurance to cover independent contractors.
+However, most employers must provide workers’ compensation insurance for employees as defined by the applicable laws, even if those workers are considered independent contractors by other agencies.

-State workers’ compensation agencies may consider factors that are not accounted for under the IRS criteria.
-These may include an expectation for the alleged contractor to have one or more bank accounts in a business name, to be paid in a business name, or to have a Federal Employer Identification Number (FEIN) rather than simply a Social Security number.
+State workers’ compensation agencies may consider factors that aren't accounted for under the IRS criteria.
+These may include an expectation for the alleged contractor to have one or more bank accounts in a business name, to be paid in a business name, or to have a Federal Employer Identification Number (or FEIN) rather than simply a Social Security number.

-Employers should always consult their state workers’ compensation agency or their lawyers to ensure proper compliance.
-Employers must understand precisely how the relationship is defined before hiring an independent contractor.
-Employers should keep in mind that individuals covered by workers’ compensation normally may not sue their employer for injuries that occur on the job, but that is not always the case for independent contractors.
+Employers should keep in mind that individuals covered by workers’ compensation normally may not sue their employer for injuries that occur on the job, but that's not always the case for independent contractors.

 State tax agency

-Employers do not need to withhold state income tax from payments made to independent contractors.
-State tax agencies may use different tests to define the employment relationship, so employers should always consult the state tax board or their lawyers to ensure proper compliance.
+Employers don't need to withhold state income tax from payments made to independent contractors.
+State tax agencies may use different tests to define the employment relationship, so employers should always consult the state tax board or their legal representatives to ensure proper compliance.